“Where is Mom?”

 Itazu played with her hair.

-“Why are you sorry Father?” she frowned, reaching forward and wrapping her arms around her neck, “you aren’t the one who disappeared.”
+“Why are you sorry, Father?” she frowned, reaching forward and wrapping her arms around his neck.
+“You aren’t the one who disappeared.”

-Henry watched her, “you’re right that it’s not fair.
-If I take the rest of the day off and we make a cake together would it be fairer?”
+Henry watched her put on her best angry expression with her arms cross and her back hunched back, “You’re right that it’s not fair.
+If I take the rest of the day off and we make cookies together, would it be fairer?”

 Itazu’s eyes lit up and she nodded.